nnsW3/onez-v2/README.md

 - Support for multiple ERC20 tokens.
 - Deposits collateral into [ZeroLend](https://app.zerolend.xyz/) to earn an extra yield.
-- Taxes implemented on the `NULLZ` governance token which contributes back to liquidity.
 - veStaking for the `NULLZ` token with the ability to stake `NULLZ` for 4 years.